The Scariest Places in America

 Photo By: Myrtles Plantation

 For centuries, Americans have believed in the supernatural.
-In 1692, curses and cries rang through the streets of Salem, Massachusetts when a strange hysteria led to accusations of witchcraft.
+In 1692, curses and cries rang through the streets of Salem, Mass., when a strange hysteria led to accusations of witchcraft.
 Twenty men and women were executed, and some say their wronged souls still haunt the community.
-In Salem's House of Seven Gables, a seaside mansion built in 1668, visitors report eerie occurences, like a rocking chair that rocks by itself.
-Over 250,000 people arrive each October for the town’s Haunted Happenings, which include costume balls, ghost tours, a live reenactment of a witchcraft trial and more.
+In Salem's House of Seven Gables, a seaside mansion built in 1668, visitors report eerie occurrences, like a rocking chair that rocks by itself.
+More than 250,000 people arrive each October for the town's Haunted Happenings, which include costume balls, ghost tours, a live reenactment of a witchcraft trial and more.
+Note: Charter Street Cemetery/Old Burying Point will be closed for conservation work through November 2, 2019.

 Don't lose your head in Sleepy Hollow, a quaint New York village described in writer Washington Irving's story, The Legend of Sleepy Hollow.
 In Irving's tale, a Headless Horseman, seeking the head he lost in the Revolutionary War, often rode through the countryside at night, thundering over a bridge and past a little church.
 Look for the apparition when you tour the town's 18th-century Philipsburg Manor or the local cemetery.

-Where else would you expect to find the haunted Bullock Hotel, other than in Deadwood, South Dakota?
+Where else would you expect to find the haunted Bullock Hotel other than in Deadwood, S.D.?
 It was the town's first hotel, and it's still a favorite haunt of the town's first sheriff, Seth Bullock, who died in 1919.
 His spirit supposedly flicks lights on and off in the basement and rattles dishes and glasses in the restaurant.
 He was a law-abiding man, so maybe he's just trying to chase off more malevolent ghosts.